rhyslwells/Data-Archive/content/standardised/Unsupervised learning.md

   - unsupervised
 category:
 ---
-In summary, **unsupervised learning** is about discovering hidden patterns in data without predefined labels, making it valuable for exploratory data analysis, clustering, and [[Anomaly Detection]].
+In summary, **unsupervised learning** is about discovering hidden patterns in data without predefined labels, making it valuable for exploratory data analysis, [[clustering]], and [[Anomaly Detection]].

 **Unsupervised learning** is a type of machine learning where the algorithm is ==trained on data without explicit labels or predefined outputs.== The goal of unsupervised learning is to find hidden patterns, relationships, or structures in the data.
 Unlike **supervised learning**, where the model learns from labeled input-output pairs, unsupervised learning only uses input data, and the algorithm attempts to uncover insights from the data by itself.
 ### Key Concepts of Unsupervised Learning: